Z0rdak/YAWP-Docs/docs/commands/region/overview.md

 ---
+title: 'Overview'
+description: 'Learn how to use YAWP commands.'
-sidebar_label: 'Common region commands'
+sidebar_label: 'Overview'
 sidebar_position: 1
+sidebar_custom_props:
+  customEmoji: 📨
 ---
-## Command overview

-These pages show all region commands available to manage your regions.
+The following pages give a comprehensive overview over all commands you need to effectively manage your regions and more.

 Usually you would start by display information about the dimension you are standing in (by using `/yawp dim <dim> info`) and go from there with the help of the interactive CLI.
 This way you can mostly avoid using commands manually.